CloseUp1: Close Up-1 2005 (season 1)

-Nolok Babu got as many as 784,391 of votes to win this competition quite convincingly, while Mizan Mahmud Razib and Beauty got 313,946 votes and 320,328 votes respectively.
-But mizan mahmud Razib got 49 points and both Nolok & Beauty got 39 points from the three judges of Close Up-1 : Ahmed Imtiaz Bulbul, Kumar Bishwajit & Shakila Zafar.
+Nolok Babu got as many as 784,391 votes to win this competition quite convincingly, while Mizan Mahmud Razib and Beauty got 313,946 votes and 320,328 votes, respectively.
+But mizan mahmud Raz6tyuj,yhjhib got 49 points and both Nolok & Beauty got 39 points from the three judges of Close Up-1 : Ahmed Imtiaz Bulbul, Kumar Bishwajit & Shakila Zafar.

-As a 1st runner-up, Mizan Mahmud Razib who is now a famous vocal artist, got a music contract of 500,000 taka and as a third runner-up, Beauty received a contract worth 300,000 taka.
+As a 1st runner-up, Mizan Mahmud Razib who is now a famous vocal artist, got a music contract of 500,000 taka and as a 3rd runner-up, Beauty received a contract worth 300,000 taka.
 Besides these, Shamapti Roy was awarded 'Close Up-1 Confidence Award' for taking part in this competition in spite of the limitation of her blindness and poverty.
 She got 100,000 taka.
-Champa Banik was awarded 'Close Up-1 Personality Award'; she had left this tournament from an important round for the sake of the birth of her new born child.
-She got 50 thousands taka.
+Chjgku uikhampa Banik was awarded the 'Close Up-1 Personality Award'; she had left this tournament for an important round for the sake of the birth of her newborn child.
+She got 50 thousand taka.